 Criteria Conformance Level Remarks and Explanations 302.6 Without Speech.
 Where speech is used for input, control, or operation, ICT shall provide at least one mode of operation that does not require user speech.
 Supports Where speech may be required for input, control, or operation, iOS includes the following Accessibility features: Siri - Users can enable an Accessibility mode called "Type to Siri" to make requests by typing on a physical or onscreen keyboard.
 FaceTime - FaceTime video conferencing is included with iOS and lets users make audio and video calls to other Mac computers, iPad 2 or later, iPhone 4 or later, or the iPod touch 4th generation.
 High-quality video and fast frame rate make FaceTime ideal for those who communicate using sign language.
-Many users can clearly see both hand and finger gestures in detail giving them the technology to communicate from afar with the same range of emotion used in person. iOS is able to detect when a user in a group FaceTime may be using sign language and make their video feed more prominent for the rest of the group to see.
+Many users can clearly see both hand and finger gestures in detail giving them the technology to communicate from afar with the same range of emotion used in person.
+Live Captions (beta) - can turn audio into text in real-time.
+They are available for your phone and FaceTime calls, and any media content across apps such as Messages, Podcasts, Safari and third-party applications.
+Users can use Live Captions to follow along in-person conversations.
+FaceTime video calls include speaker attribution so users can keep up with all the details of who said what in a lively call with family and friends.
+Available in deta for English US & Canada. iOS is able to detect when a user in a group FaceTime may be using sign language and make their video feed more prominent for the rest of the group to see.

 Criteria Conformance Level Remarks and Explanations 302.7 With Limited Manipulation.
 Where a manual mode of operation is provided, ICT shall provide at least one mode of operation that does not require fine motor control or simultaneous manual operations.
-Supports iOS includes Accessibility features to assist users who do not have fine motor control and can't perform simultaneous actions easily: Switch Control allows users to control iPhone using an adaptive device such as a switch, a joystick, the space bar on a keyboard, or a single tap on the Multi-touch trackpad.
+Supports iOS includes Accessibility features to assist users who do not have fine motor control and can't perform simultaneous actions easily: Voice Control allows users to navigate and interact with their iPhone using their voice to tap, swipe, type and more.
+You can speak commands just like you would perform an action by touch.
+Switch Control allows users to control iPhone using an adaptive device such as a switch, a joystick, the space bar on a keyboard, or a single tap on the Multi-touch trackpad.
 AssistiveTouch which is designed to allow users to control iPhone, perform gestures like a pinch, multi-finger swipe, or use Siri without fine motor control.
 Touch Accommodations which is designed to allow users to control how iPhone responds to touch by modifying its response to duration and frequency of touch events.
 Back Tap which allows users to configure and trigger convenient tasks, when the back of the iPhone is tapped.
 Double tap and triple tap can be used.
-Dictation which is designed to allow users to speak into any text field using the built-in microphone and have the text transcribed back.
-Sticky Keys which is designed to allow a series of single key presses to be interpreted as a multiple keystroke combination.
+Dictation which is designed to allow a series of single key presses to be interpreted as a multiple keystroke combination.
 Slow Keys which is designed to put a delay between when a key is pressed and when it is accepted by the system.
 Adjustable keyboard repeat delay which is designed to prevent accidental entry of multiple single keystrokes.
 Customizable keyboard commands allow users to assign a keyboard combination to any menu item that doesn't already have one assigned or change an existing combination, for a specific application or for the entire system.
-Users can also reassign modifier keys to make them easier to reach.
-Gestures such as flick, drag, pinch, and tap can be used.
+Users can also reassign